tracyschuh/tracyschuh/README.md

 ## About Me

-I'm a full stack web developer.<br>
+<p>I'm a full stack web developer.</p>
-In my first life, I was an environmental scientist and so quite familiar with the geek life. 🤓 <br>
+<p>In my first life, I was an environmental scientist and so quite familiar with the geek life. 🤓</p>

 ### Programming Languages and Frameworks<br>
 <p>